Local measurements and the entanglement transition in quantum spin chains: Correlations in the measured state

 We conclude the proof by combining the three inequalities~(\ref{eq: ineq1},\ref{eq: ineq2},\ref{eq: ineq3}). \end{proof}

-While we proved in Lemma~\ref{lemma: post meas SRE} that $\omega_n$ is short range entangled and noted that our locality \emph{bound} on $\alpha_n$ deteriorates with $n$, that proof per se does not show that it must be so.
-In particular, the $\alpha_n$ used in the proof above needs not be the one exhibited before: It is any split automorphism such that $\omega_n = \omega_0 \circ\alpha_n$.
+While we proved in Lemma~\ref{lemma: post meas SRE} that $\omega_n$ is short-range entangled and noted that our locality upper bound on $\alpha_{n,1}$ deteriorates with $n$, that proof per se does not show that it must be so.
+In particular, the $\alpha_{n}$ used in the proof above needs not be the one exhibited before: It is any approximately factorizable automorphism such that $\omega_n = \omega_0 \circ\alpha_n$.
+It is only in combination with Lemma~\ref{lemma:LRO n} that a meaningful statement arises.